digime/digime-sdk-nodejs/guides/write-data-overview.md

         fileDescriptor: JSON.parse(fileMeta),
     },
 });

-// A status will be returned.
-// An update user access token will also be returned if the SDK needed to refresh it.
 ```

 If we need to write other files to the users in the future, we can keep writing as long as the user access token is valid.